 The Game.
 Edge: Seahawks.

 Week 5 NFL Picks will be posted all day Wednesday, per the new schedule.
 I've received mix reaction to this, so voice your opinion via e-mail or in the comment box below.
-Follow me @walterfootball
+Follow me @walterfootball for updates.

 THE ADVENTURES OF TOM BRADY'S HAIRCUTS